-It’s not always about what something does or how it works, but write rather about why it should be used and who should use it.
+It’s not always about what something does or how it works but write rather about why it should be used and who should use it.

 6. Keep an eye on the clock and don’t let time get away from you

 Writing copy can take a while, especially if this is the first time doing it as a copywriter.
-It’s important to keep your deadlines in mind and not lose track of the time that has passed since sitting down to write copy.
+It’s important to keep your deadlines in mind and not lose track of the time that has passed since sitting down to write a copy.

-On the other hand use your time wisely and do not forget the time needed for research.
+On the other hand, use your time wisely and do not forget the time needed for research.
 Sometimes copywriters forget this one crucial step in copywriting – do your research if you need to.